gqphd/illio_wikiwiki/Services/Virtual Travel Service Announcement(Facilities) - Copy.md

 Imagine this kind of virtual tradeshow could be hung in frontpage of yours!
-Your clients would understand more easily how good is your resort is.
+I think it would be great if you have virtual tour in your website.
+Your clients would understand more easily how good is your tour is.
 What do you think?

 What makes us BETTER than google street view is
  - We can do both indoor and outdoor,